 In New Zealand, the Accident and Compensation Corporation (ACC) funds acupuncture, chiropractic manipulation and osteopathy.

 Many alternative treatments seem to work, but whether this is due to an actual clinical effect or belief that it will work (called the placebo effect – see below), is undecided.
 Conventional medicines undergo rigorous testing and must show safety and benefit before they are made available for public use.
 While in use, they continue to be tested to check if any harms occur.
 If any harms outweigh the benefits, then the medicine is withdrawn from the market.
-It is difficult to use scientific methods to check if CAMs have made a difference – only a few high-quality studies of alternative therapies exist.
+It is difficult to use scientific methods to check whether CAM has made a difference – only a few high quality studies of alternative therapies exist.

 The placebo effect

-Other factors may lead to the success of CAMs, such as:
+Other factors may lead to the success of CAMs, such as the following:

 - People may get better due to the natural course of an illness and think this could be due to their alternative therapy.

 - Many illnesses are cyclical and people often seek alternative therapy when symptoms are at their worst.
-When symptoms are better, this is attributed to the therapy.
+When symptoms improve, this is attributed to the therapy.